A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Preliminaries

 \begin{Example} Consider the oscillatory matrix $A = $.
 Its eigenvalues are~$\lambda_1=4$, $\lambda_2=2$, $\lambda_3=1$, with corresponding eigenvectors $u^1= ' $, $u^2= ' $, and $u^3= ' $.
 Note that~$s^-(u^k)=s^+(u^k)= k-1$ for all~$k\in[1,3]$. \end{Example}

-In the context of dynamical systems, the question is not when does a static mapping satisfies a~VDP, but rather when does the transition matrix of the system satisfies a VDP for all time.
-As shown by Schwarz~\cite{schwarz1970}, this can be analyzed using the dynamics of compound matrices~\cite{muldo1990}.
+In the context of dynamical systems, the question is not when does a static mapping satisfy a~VDP, but rather when does the transition matrix of the system satisfies a VDP for all time.
+As shown by~\cite{schwarz1970}, this can be analyzed using the dynamics of \emph{compound matrices}~\citep{muldo1990}.